KIWi Compass

 International DAAD Academy (iDA)

-Competence Centre for International Academic Collaborations
+DAAD Centre for International Academic Cooperation (KIWi)

 DIES – Dialogue on Innovative Higher Education Strategies

 The DIES programme is coordinated jointly by the DAAD and the HRK, and offers a package of activities including training courses, discussions, projects and partnerships to support higher education institutions in developing and emerging countries.
 The programme helps such institutions to develop professional management processes, to establish international quality standards within teaching and study and to expand research capacities.
 DIES Partnerships allow German higher education institutions to strengthen management structures in their partner institutions.
-This not only helps expand capacities at the partner institution but also creates the structural conditions necessary for effective cooperation at faculty-level that is based on common structures and standards.
+This not only helps expand capacities at the partner institution but also creates the structural prerequisites necessary for effective cooperation at faculty-level that is based on common structures and standards.

 HRK (2020): ‘Guidelines and standards for international higher education cooperation’

-‘HRK-EXPERTISE-Manuals’ – Process descriptions from German higher education institutions
+‘HRK-EXPERTISE-Manuals’.
+Process descriptions from German higher education institutions

-The ‘HRK’s EXPERTISE manuals’ present examples of internationalisation practices at German higher education institutions.
+The HRK’s EXPERTISE manuals present examples of internationalisation practices at German higher education institutions.
 The manuals are broken down into several topic areas and show how working processes are institutionally embedded in internationalisation and which specific objectives and challenges are associated with them.
-Five manuals have been produced so far, dealing with the following topics related to internationalisation: (1) outgoing mobility of early-career academics, (2) regional partnerships to support international academics, (3) internationalising curricula, (4) internationalisation at home in teacher education and (5) multilingualism in teaching and study.
+So far, six manuals in German have been produced with relevance to internationalisation topics: (1) outgoing mobility of early-career academics, (2) regional partnerships to support international academics, (3) internationalising curricula, (4) internationalisation at home in teacher education, (5) multilingualism in teaching and study and (6) human resource development to support internationalisation within administration.

 HRK higher education internationalisation audit